 SB at Buhre Ave., but there's no road overhead, just a pedestrian overpass.

 All NB on the New England Thruway.
 Yes, the Exit 15 advance BGS is identical to the exit BGS, so no it's not a doubled photo.
 The last picture is the Thruway's NB tollbooth, showcasing a huge I-95 shield (far larger than any other Interstate shield I've ever seen).
 It used to be bidirectional, but the SB side was given a break to expand volume and prevent excessive delays at the tolls.
 This is the only toll heading away from NYC, all others are toward.
 Click on it for a closeup of the big shield.

-All SB, all button copy.
+All SB, all button copy, down to the pull-through sign at Exit 11.
 Nothing beats a button copy sunset.

 I lied.
 Original 1950 toll road shields beat a button copy sunset.
 These are in Mamaroneck, but as long as they might be around, I intend to not print the exact location.
 Click on each sign for a different closeup.